Coulsdon North railway station: Opening

-The station was opened as "Stoats Nest and Cane Hill" on 5 November 1899 by the London, Brighton and South Coast Railway (LBSCR).
+The station was opened as "Stoats Nest and Cane Hill" on 5 November 1899 by the London, Brighton and South Coast Railway (LB&SCR).
 It took its name partly from the nearby Cane Hill asylum and partly from the nearby Stoats Nest village.
 The station kept its name until 1911 when it became known as "Coulsdon and Smitham Downs".

-The Coulsdon North station was built by the LBSCR and opened simultaneously with the widening to four tracks south of South Croydon and the opening of the Quarry Line, a "fast track" route which enabled the LBSCR's South Coast expresses to bypass the line through Redhill.
+The Coulsdon North station was built by the LB&SCR and opened simultaneously with the widening to four tracks south of South Croydon and the opening of the Quarry Line, a "fast track" route which enabled the LB&SCR's South Coast expresses to bypass the line through Redhill.
 At the time of the new Stoats Nest's opening, it was the second station operating in the area, Coulsdon South (then named "Coulsdon") having been opened by the SER on 1 October 1889.

-The LBSCR equipped the new Stoats Nest station with four platforms: two on the Quarry Line and two terminal platforms with through access only to sidings beyond the station.
+The LB&SCR equipped the new Stoats Nest station with four platforms: two on the Quarry Line and two terminal platforms with through access only to sidings beyond the station.
 It served as a through station for services from London Victoria to Brighton, as well as a terminus for services from Victoria via Streatham Common or Crystal Palace.
 The station also had a six-road carriage storage area just to its south.